-If you need to bend to ground level, the best way is to use a wall to support yourself as your drop your knees.
+If you need to bend to ground level, use a wall to support yourself as your drop your knees.
 Try not to bend your torso, which can be a bit painful.

 Getting out of bed can also be hard to do early on.
 Use arm to leverage yourself into sitting position then sit on edge of bed for a moment and use quads to stand up.
 You may also use your bedside table for support if needed.

 Going to the bathroom after tummy tuck can be challenging at first.
-If you have had a body lift, these compression garments usually have a hole in the groin so that you can urinate easily.
+If you have had a body lift, these compression garments usually have a hole in the groin so that you can urinate without taking them off.
 Others may have clips that allow access for going “number two”.

 However, wiping your behind can be a bit difficult.
 Wet wipes might be useful.
-Have plenty of washers handy can also make cleaning yourself easier.
+Having plenty of washers handy.
 One patient recommended putting it through your legs, holding each end with your hands and wiping that way.